willvalenzuela/ee322/README.md

 - Second item
 - Third item <br>

-this is how to denote a word or phrase as code: `code`
+this is how to denote a word or phrase as code: `code` <br>

+Horizontal Rule:

 ---